sockethub/sockethub/doc/platform_overview.md

 			message: 'invalid object format [{"uri":"urn:uuid:7973613e-eb8d-4477-9497-ee3aa1f92896#/credentials/sdd","schemaUri":"urn:uuid:6fb353f2-d0d2-4ac4-b58e-edd2b2b7deea#/properties/credentials/patternProperties/.%2B","attribute":"type","message":"Instance is not a required type","details":["object"]}]'
 		}

-** the output is directly from the [JSV](https://github.com/garycourt/JSV) json schema validation library for node.js, unfortunately the error messages are not exactly human friendly, hopefully this can be corrected in the future. **
+*the message output for schema errors is used directly from the [JSV](https://github.com/garycourt/JSV) json schema validation library for node.js, unfortunately the error messages are not exactly human friendly, hopefully this can be corrected in the future.*

 ### using sockethub-client